Razz4780/rammux/README.md

 1. reads inbound frames,
 2. writes outbound frames,
 3. yields new inbound streams,
-4. initiates and handles `PING` exchanges, and
+4. initiates and handles `PING` exchanges.

 Each accepted or created stream is represented as `RammuxDuplex`, which
 implements: